 The colder months are here.
 As the weather drops, your home’s foundation could be in trouble if it is not properly taken care of.
 With the holiday season fast approaching, no one wants to worry about their home repair.
 However, with the cold comes foundation problems, so it is important that your home is safe for you and your family!

--Your home’s doors, windows, and walls will experience signs of foundation (foundation what?) too if you have a basement.
+Your home’s doors, windows, and walls can also experience signs of settlement if you have a crawl space or basement.
 Stair shape cracks in your walls, and difficulty opening and closing your doors or windows are signs that you have foundation problems.

 Moisture is another cause of foundation problems that will happen because of the colder weather.
 For example, frost and snow as it melts will enter the cracks that were caused due to the shrinking soil.
 Water that enters these cracks can damage your basement or foundation.